consensus-shipyard/mir/docs/architecture-decision-records/0004-generalize-event-dispatching.md

 ## Considered Options

 * **Module naming.**
-  Associate each module with a string name.
+  First, associate each module with a string name.
 Instead of the current static approach of instantiating modules
   ```go
   Modules{
     App:      newAppModule()